RealSalmon/cloud-formation-rds-properties/README.md

 Fn::GetAtt returns a value for a specified attribute of this type.
 The following are the available attributes.

-##### DBInstanceArn
+##### Arn
-The ARN of the RDS instance
+The ARN of the RDS resource.

-##### DbiResourceId
+##### ResourceId
-The AWS Region-unique, immutable identifier for the DB instance.
+The AWS Region-unique, immutable identifier for the RDS resource.
+For instances, this will be the DbiResourceId.
+For clusters, this will be the DbClusterResourceId.

 ##### DBName
-The name of the database that was created with the RDS instance
+The name of the database that was created with the RDS resource

 ##### Endpoint.Address
-The endpoint address of the RDS instance
+The endpoint address of the RDS resource

 ##### Endpoint.Port
-The endpoint port of the RDS instance
+The endpoint port of the RDS resource

+#### ReadEndpoint.Address
+The reader endpoint for the RDS resource.
+For instances, this will always be the same as Endpoint.Address

 ##### Engine
-The engine of the RDS instance
+The engine of the RDS resource

 ##### EngineVersion
-The engine version of the RDS instance
+The engine version of the RDS resource

 ##### IAMDatabaseAuthenticationEnabled
 True if mapping of AWS Identity and Access Management (IAM) accounts to